RandyMoore/mySite/blog_entries/2019-07-28-Django Deletion Dragons.md

 As an example, consider the following models:
 <img src="/static/images/DjangoDeletionOrderExample.png"/ width=100%>

 Presume the developers that created your database schema did not have lunch often with the developers who created the software using the database.
-The software was written to create the instances from the bottom up, `OrderLine`s, `Order`s from `OrderLine`s, then `OrderReport`s from `Order`s.
+The software was written to create the instances from the bottom up.
+First `OrderLine`s, then `Order`s from `OrderLine`s, then `OrderReport`s from `Order`s.
 This has a robustness advantage; as soon as an entity is defined it is saved to the database.
 The software may do something like this:

     # Somebody bought some things from us!
 Hooray!